SpeedyWeather/SpeedyWeather.jl/README.md

 - __RingGrids__, a module that defines several iso-latitude ring-based spherical grids (like the FullGaussianGrid or the HEALPixGrid) and interpolations between them
 - __SpeedyTransforms__, a module that defines the spherical harmonic transform between spectral space (for which LowerTriangularMatrices is used) and grid-point space (as defined by RingGrids).

-These modules can also be used independed of SpeedyWeather like so
+These modules can also be used independently of SpeedyWeather like so
 ```julia
 julia> import SpeedyWeather: LowerTriangularMatrices, RingGrids, SpeedyTransforms
 ```